-- Enables you to consolidate large balances and numbers of companies or business units. - Enables you to use the results in financial reporting. - Enables you to use batch mode for running consolidations overnight. - Processing in batch mode is useful for consolidating a large number of business units or accounts, or both.
+- Enables you to consolidate large balances and numbers of companies or business units. - Enables you to use the results in financial reporting. - Enables you to use batch mode for running consolidations overnight. - Processing in batch mode is useful for consolidating many of business units or accounts, or both.